 I am running for Congress because I know America can do better.
 Our economy is working for the wealthy few but not for most Americans.
 Our political system is broken in many ways.
 Americans need to come together around a vision that is positive, hopeful and also practical.
-I can help to offer that vision and I am committed to the hard work to move it forward.
+I can help to offer that vision, and I am committed to the hard work to move it forward.

-Southwest Michigan deserves better.
+People of Southwest Michigan deserves better.
 We have a Congressman who is personally responsible for passing a health care bill that would create higher out of pocket costs, even for people with insurance through their employer, higher prescription drug costs and an age tax that will cost many seniors thousands more while taking health care away from 40,000 people in this district; who has sold out to big oil and pharmaceutical interests; and who refuses to hold open town hall meetings to answer for his terrible votes.

 We need a Congressman who will be responsive to all the people of the district and work hard to support their interests.